michaelwp/goJson/README.md

-# GoJsonStruct - Simple JSON Struct Converter for Go
+# GoJson - Simple JSON Converter for Go

-GoJsonStruct is a lightweight library designed to easily convert Go structs to JSON and vice versa.
+GoJson is a lightweight library designed to easily convert Go structs to JSON and vice versa.
 It provides simple methods to serialize and deserialize JSON data.

 ## 🚀 Features